Science

 14. It's shrinking

-As a whole, the Western world is losing diversity in their gut microbiome.
+As a whole, the Western world is losing diversity in its gut microbiome.
 Things like antibiotic use, spending all of our time indoors, and moving into the cities have contributed to this loss in biodiversity.[14,15]

 This is concerning as we're only just beginning to understand how vital these microorganisms are.
 It could be that we're losing certain microbial species we didn't know were critical.